zhongyuchen/few-shot-text-classification/README.md

 * Extract vocabulary with train data.
 Vocabulary has size of 35913, with 0 as `<pad>` and 1 as `<unk>`.
 * Index all the texts with the vocabulary.
 * Training batch composition: 5 negative support data + 5 positive support data + 27 negative query data + 27 positive query data.
+In each batch, support data and query data are randomly divided.
 As this is a 2-way 5-shot problem, the 2-ways means the amount of labels (negative/positive) and the 5-shot means the size of support data with the same label.
 * Dev batch composition: 5 negative support data + 5 positive support data + 54 query data.
 There are 183 batches in total.
 * Test batch composition: 5 negative support data + 5 positive support data + 54 query data.
 There are 181 batches in total.